Yesterday was a warm and breezy day, but it was quite pleasant. When I returned home to Rio Rancho, we went for a walk until sunset.

-This morning has been mostly sunny, warm and still.
+This morning has been mostly cloudy, cool and breezy.

-The NWS in Albuquerque, NM, forecasts (for Rio Rancho, NM) a partly sunny day, with a high temperature of 94 F. The winds will be from the southwest at 10-15 mph.
-This evening will be mostly cloudy, with a 20% chance of isolated showers and thunderstorms, and a low temperature of 63 F. The winds will be from the west at 10-15 mph, decreasing to 5-10 mph after midnight.
+The NWS in Albuquerque, NM, forecasts (for Rio Rancho, NM) a mostly cloudy day, with a high temperature of 76 F. The winds will be from the east at 10-15 mph, becoming south in the afternoon.
+This evening will be partly cloudy, with a 20% chance of isolated showers and thunderstorms, and a low temperature of 55 F. The winds will be from the south at 5-10 mph.

-The NWS in Albuquerque, NM, forecasts (for Magdalena, NM) a mostly cloudy day, with a 30% chance of scattered thunderstorms, and a high temperature of 86 F, but falling.
-The winds will be from the southwest at 10-15 mph.
-This evening will be mostly cloudy, with a 40% chance of scattered showers and thunderstorms, and a low temperature of 61 F. The winds will be from the southwest at 5-15 mph.
+The NWS in Albuquerque, NM, forecasts (for Magdalena, NM) a cloudy day, with a 50% chance of showers and thunderstorms, and a high temperature of 69 F. The winds will be from the east at 10-15 mph, becoming south in the afternoon.
+This evening will be mostly cloudy, with a 20% chance of isolated showers and thunderstorms and a low temperature of 50 F. The winds will be from the south at 10-15 mph.

-The NAM 250 mb chart shows zonal flow over the state today.
+The NAM 250 mb chart shows moderate, zonal flow over the state today.

-The HRRR predicts that the high temperatures for the Rio Grande River Valley will peak around 23 Z, reaching into the mid-90’s.
+The HRRR predicts that the high temperatures for the middle Rio Grande River Valley will peak in the low 80s F today.

 Thank you for reading my post.